Ignitoss/Portfolio/content.md

 I have had a rising interest in coding since my first role in a networking position and recently decided to invest in myself and dive full into a career in programming.

+I have had a rising interest in coding since building my first computer after college.
+I have since taken roles in networking and engineering and found I love the chellenge of debugging problems and seeing tangible results from those solutions.
+I enjoy creating something that is useful for other people and the endless learning that accompanies an always improving industry.

-Currently aiming to cultivate my skillset as a front-end developer with a long-term goal to explore back-end programming to have a deep understanding on both sides of the profession.
+Currently I am aiming to cultivate my skillset as a front-end developer with a long-term goal to explore back-end programming to have a deep understanding on both sides of the profession.
 As such I am seeking a junior developer position to kickstart my career.

 #### My Skillset